AnTu2702/openshift-origin-multi-node-cluster/README.md

 - Provide cluster.sh for Linux/Mac machines (migrated from cluster.bat)
 - Adapt setup of Openshift Cluster to enable GlusterFS
-- Migrate safely to Openshift Origin 3.7.2 and it's mirror repositories
+- Migrate safely to Openshift Origin 3.7.2 and its mirror repositories
 - Adjust docker image versions to fit to Openshift Origin 3.7.2
 - Introduce 3rd worker node (also as storage-node for GlusterFS)
 - Extend DNS configuration on toolbox (3rd node's name entry)